metrorailings/OwlBlog/content/posts/week-14-insights.md

 Panthers defense playing with very little discipline, gifting two first downs to Denver on unnecessary penalties on a drive that led to a touchdown.

 The deep ball seems to work all too well against this Carolina secondary.
 I don't get it.
 Do they not understand the Broncos love throwing the ball deep?

+***

+## Saints @ Eagles

+Disappointing start for the Saints.
+Already gave up a significant run to Jalen Hurts.